ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-03-15-how-to-make-a-world-project.md

 ## 3. The kindness returns

-Have you got an idea that can impress the world and meet the people’s needs?
+Have you got an idea that can impress the world and meet the people's needs?
 Let us **[help you](http://www.issart.com/en/services)**.

 Can you make a project that will change the world? **Definitely, you can.**